idsia-robotics/Sound-as-Pretext/README.md

-# Learning Visual Object Localization from Few Labeled Examples using Sound Prediction as a Pretext Task
+# Learning Visual Localization of a Quadrotor using its Noise as Self-Supervision

 *Mirko Nava, Antonio Paolillo, Jerome Guzzi, Luca Maria Gambardella, and Alessandro Giusti*